-For more information about the possible configurations, see sect.
-1.4.5 of [ST].
+For more information about the possible configurations, see section 1.4.5 of [ST].

-The TOE also provides all necessary security protocols: PACE, EAC1 and EAC2.
 The TOE may also functionally support BAC, but this protocol is outside of the security policy defined by the Security Target [ST], and it's not covered by the evaluated configuration of the TOE.